 There is a common misunderstanding that entrepreneurship is limited to business.
 The word applies as much to business as it does to government or even ourselves in our daily lives.
 In this video message of 25 minutes, our founder, Jean-Paul Close, explains how the term and its practicalities evolve into a new mindset and related human, natural and economic ecosystem.

 The 21st century is unique in our history of entrepreneurship.
 Our entrepreneurial mission has transformed.
 Within the core human values driven democracy, referred to as Sustainocracy, we create innovative value continuously, together with a large diversity of partners.
 These innovations did not exist before because they address issues that have reached our awareness and need for change to produce sustainable human and societal progress.
-Once available they become of economic and political interest due to the trade-ability and transformative characterstics of each innovation in multiple formats and with many trade supporters.
-We have called this way of working the 4 x Value discipline since we ask ourselves four basic, values driven questions:
+Once available they become of economic and political interest due to the trade-ability and transformative characteristics of each innovation in multiple formats and with many trade supporters.
+We have called this way of working the 4 x Win discipline since we ask ourselves four basic, values driven questions:

 First: What does our entrepreneurship contribute to the wellness of the human being?